Monitoring a UPS with NUT on the Raspberry Pi

 Now that you have your Raspberry Pi set up with NUT and monitoring the connected UPS, you may want an easy way of viewing the information it’s gathering.

 Luckily, this is relatively simple, as NUT has its own web interface.
-This web interface gives you an easy way of monitoring your UPS remotely without setting up a NUT client.
+This web interface provides an easy way to remotely monitor your UPS without setting up a NUT client.

 As this web server operates using CGI scripts, we will use Apache on our Raspberry Pi for the following steps.